 Situated on the banks of Lake Herrington near Harrodsburg, Ky., the E.W.
-Brown Plant is unique in that it showcases three generations of electricity-producing processes — a hydroelectric plant, three fossil-fueled generating units and seven combustion turbines and a universal solar facility.
+Brown Plant is unique in that it showcases four generations of electricity-producing processes — a hydroelectric plant, three fossil-fueled generating units, seven combustion turbines and a universal solar facility.

 The three coal-fired generators can produce 749 megawatts of electricity, more than one-fifth of KU's total capacity.
 An average of 1.5 million tons of coal is burned annually at E.W.
 Brown Station.